deors/deors-demos-microservices-docs/README.md

 this demo is organised in iterations, starting from the basics and building up in complexity and features along the way

-NOTE: the following instructions are created on a Windows machine - some commands may need slight adjustments when working on Linux/OSX
+NOTE: the following instructions are created on a Windows machine, hence some commands may need slight adjustments when working on Linux/OSX, e.g. replace %ENV\_VAR% by ${ENV\_VAR}

 ## iteration 1) the basics